wordofwarning/wordofwarning.org/hab/socialexperiment/index.md

 A free and informal, semi-regular evening event with the **next on Thursday 22 May from 6pm to 9pm**.
 Subsequent dates are Thursdays 17 July and 27 November; the first event was held on [Thursday 6 February](/socialexperiment/feb2025).

-If you're a Greater Manchester artist — this is your chance to test out a short performance, intervention, or durational work, in front of an informal audience.
+If you're a Greater Manchester artist — this is your <a href="https://socialexperiment.posthaven.com" target="_blank">chance to test out</a> a short performance, intervention, or durational work, in front of an informal audience.

-If you're an audience member looking for something a little bit different — this is your <a href="https://socialexperiment.posthaven.com" target="_blank">chance to test out</a> a few risks & meet some artists in our social experiment.
+If you're an audience member looking for something a little bit different — this is your chance to take a few risks & meet some artists in our social experiment.

 #### Social Experiment Call for Proposals
 Greater Manchester artists (*aged 18+*) are invited to submit proposals of: short performances, interventions, or durational works, for inclusion in these events.

-**For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**
+**For details & to apply please go to <a href="https://socialexperiment.posthaven.com" target="_blank">socialexperiment.posthaven.com</a>**<br>(Direct link to proposal form is <a href="https://forms.gle/rAnfSN2AQP5xv6e9A" target="_blank">here</a> in case of issues with posthaven.)

 Proposal Deadline: open on a rolling basis, closing a fortnight before each event — i.e. deadline for 22 May was 8 May, 5pm; deadline for 17 July is 3 July, 5pm.

-(Direct link to proposal form is <a href="https://forms.gle/rAnfSN2AQP5xv6e9A" target="_blank">here</a> in case of issues with posthaven.)

 [Social Experiment](/socialexperiment) presented by [Word of Warning](/) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab); supported by <a href="https://contactmcr.com" target="_blank">Contact</a> and using public funding by Arts Council England.